Dong Zhuo: Rise to power

-Following the death of Emperor Ling of Han in 189, General-in-Chief He Jin ordered Dong Zhuo to lead troops into Luoyang to aid him in eliminating the eunuch faction known as the Ten Attendants.
-Before Dong could arrive, He Jin was assassinated by the eunuchs and the capital city fell into a state of turmoil.
+Following the death of Emperor Ling of Han in May 189, General-in-Chief He Jin ordered Dong Zhuo to lead troops into Luoyang to aid him in eliminating the powerful eunuch faction known as the Ten Attendants.
+Before Dong could arrive, He Jin was assassinated by the eunuchs in September that year and the capital city fell into a state of turmoil.
 The eunuchs took Liu Bian (Emperor Shao) hostage and fled from Luoyang.
 Dong Zhuo's army intercepted the eunuchs and brought the emperor back to the palace.

-At the same time, He Jin's step-brother, General of Chariots and Cavalry He Miao (何苗), was killed by He Jin's subordinate Wu Kuang (吳匡) and Dong Zhuo's brother Dong Min after He Jin's death, for sympathizing with the eunuch faction who assassinated He Jin.
+After He Jin's death, He Jin's step-brother, General of Chariots and Cavalry He Miao (何苗), was killed by He Jin's subordinate Wu Kuang (吳匡) and Dong Zhuo's brother Dong Min, for sympathizing with the eunuch faction which had assassinated He Jin.

-After arriving in Luoyang, Dong Zhuo realized that his 3000 men were unequal to the numerous troops in and about the capital.
-Dong ordered some of his army to march out at night and re-enter the city at dawn, thus making it seem as though he was receiving reinforcements.
+After arriving in Luoyang, Dong Zhuo realized that his 3000 men were unequal to the numerous troops guarding the capital.
+Dong ordered some of his army to march out at night and re-enter the city at dawn, thus making it appear that he was receiving reinforcements.
 Dong then took command of the leaderless forces of He Jin and He Miao, convinced Lü Bu to join his ranks, and made himself Excellency of Works.

-In 189, Dong deposed Emperor Shao and replaced him with the Emperor Xian of Han.
+In 189, Dong deposed Emperor Shao and replaced him with Liu Xie (Emperor Xian).
 Dong declared himself chancellor, and became the head of the imperial court in Luoyang.
 However, in the words of Rafe de Crespigny, Dong Zhuo's "conduct towards the court and the imperial officials was bullying, oppressive and frequently bloody."
-This prompted Yuan Shao to form an army in opposition to Dong Zhuo's military authority.
+This prompted Yuan Shao to form a coalition army with other regional officials in opposition to Dong Zhuo's military authority.